yanickrochon/rbac-a/README.md

 ## Applications

 The RBAC system is *not* about restricting users, but seeing if a user possess the required permissions or not.
 However, implementing an allow/deny system is quite trival.
-In fact, `rbac.check` resolves with a numeric value representing the depth or role inheritance that matched the desired permissions.
-Lower values have higher priority (i.e. weight).
+In fact, since `rbac.check` resolves with a numeric value representing the depth or best rule that matched the desired permissions, and lower values have higher priority (i.e. weight), implementing such system means only comparing two results.
 For example :

 ```javascript
 function allowDeny(user, allowedPermissions, deniedPermissions, params) {